Skaruts/tic-tiled-map-converter/README.md

 # TicTiled map converter

 A simple python script for converting maps between Tiled and TIC-80.

 Depends on [xmltodict](https://github.com/martinblech/xmltodict).

 ### Usage

-Specify the filenames in the appropriate order, to convert from TIC-80 to Tiled or from Tiled to TIC-80:
+Call the script with the file names in the appropriate order, to convert from TIC-80 to Tiled or from Tiled to TIC-80.

 ```
 tictiled source_file.map dest_file.tmx